pbahr/pbahr.github.io/_posts/2016-05-09-titanic_kaggle_competition_with_r_part_3.md

+In [part 2]({% post_url 2016-05-02-titanic_kaggle_competition_with_r_part_2%}), we tried different models to predict passenger survival on Titanic.
+We know that an increase in training accurracy, does not always result in increase in the Kaggle score.
+Herein, we discuss more details.

 ## Overfitting & Cross-validation

 In the machine learning practice, we are intersted in predictive models capable of predicting something in the real world.
 We'd like to *predict* something given all we know about the instance.
 So, our models should be capable of being generalized to cover real-world scenarios.